nhsx/skunkworks-long-stayer-risk-stratification-baseline/fake_data_generation/README.md

 ```

 ## Generating fake data to test repo
-For a step by step guide on how to generate the fake data and then train the models to test the repo setup, please see: [Training](../training/README.md)
+For a step by step guide on how to generate the fake data and then train the models to test the repo setup, please see: [Getting Started: Generating Fake Data](../README.md#generating-fake-data)